 \section{Conclusion}

-In this work, we proposed a novel framework for the challenging MFND task.
-First, label-aware alignment of the data is achieved using the widely-popular CLIP model to obtain generalized features.
+Here, we proposed a novel framework DPOD for the challenging MFND task.
+First, label-aware alignment of the data is achieved using the CLIP model to obtain generalized features.
 Further, we propose to learn generic as well as domain-specific prompts to classify the input image-text pairs.
-The domain-specific prompt is learnt from a novel semantic domain vector, which incorporates the knowledge from the out-of-domain training data.
-Experiments show that the proposed DPOD achieves the new state-of-the-art for this challenging socially relevant MFND task. \textbf{Acknowledgement.} This work was supported by DRDO and scientists from CAIR (DRDO) in particular.
+Experiments show that DPOD achieves the new state-of-the-art for this challenging, socially relevant MFND task. \textbf{Acknowledgement.} This work was supported by DRDO and scientists from CAIR (DRDO) in particular.